Research Opportunities in Biology

 Honors Research: BIOL 4895H

 Written and oral presentation of results of independent research is required.
-Honors thesis must follow the guidelines adopted by the University Honors Program.
+Honors thesis must follow the guidelines adopted by the Honors College.
 This course is required for students attempting to earn Departmental Honors in Biology.
-Prerequisites: A minimum grade of “C” in 4 credit hours of BIOL 4895H; good standing in the University Honors Program (3.3 GPA or higher).
+Prerequisites: A minimum grade of “C” in 4 credit hours of BIOL 4895H; good standing in the Honors College (3.3 GPA or higher).

-The University Honors Program (UHP) provides a small college atmosphere in the context of a large comprehensive university.
+The Honors College provides a small college atmosphere in the context of a large comprehensive university.
 The program is designed to foster the development of a critical sense of inquiry, a spirit of creativity, a global perspective, and an ethic of civic responsibility.
 A hallmark of the program is the emphasis on bringing ideas to life through undergraduate research, experiential learning, and service-learning opportunities.

-Approximately 175 new students are admitted to the University Honors Program each year and those students compete for $1,500 renewable scholarships.
+Approximately 175 new students are admitted to the Honors College each year and those students compete for $1,500 renewable scholarships.
 Incoming freshman can compete for a 1906 Scholarships (full tuition).

-Admission to the University Honors Program is competitive.
-For more information, call the University Honors Program at 912-478-7926 or visit the UHP website.
+Admission to the Honors College is competitive.
+For more information, call the Honors College at 912-478-7926 or visit the UHP website.